 “Modern man talks of a battle with nature, forgetting that if he ever won the battle he would find himself on the losing side.”

-“Invasion Biology” is what the next generation of scientists, researcher, environmentalists and critical thinkers often label the popular, established, but alarmingly unsubstantiated ideology and concepts of “native,” “non-native” and “invasive” species of plants and animals.
+“Invasion Biology” is how the next generation of scientists, researcher, environmentalists and critical thinkers often label the popular, established, but alarmingly unsubstantiated ideology and concepts of “native,” “non-native” and “invasive” species of plants and animals.

-The word “invasive” is often used interchangeably with “non-native,” implying or claiming that:
+The word “invasive” is often used interchangeably with “non-native,” which:

 1) falsely implies that all or most “non-native” species are “invasive;”

 3) falsely implies that all or most “native” species cause less or no environmental or economic harm;

-One notorious example of a toxic chemicals extermination program in California is so widespread many assume it has scientific validity.
-It doesn’t.
-It can be summarized like this:
+One notorious example of a toxic chemicals extermination program in California is directed at literally millions of eucalyptus (globuslus) trees, a widespread belief without scientific validity.

 We have to kill all the invasive, non-native eucalyptus trees in California because they’re crowding out the good, native trees, poisoning the soil, taking all the water from better, “native” plants, and are not habitable by “native” animals.

 And eucalyptus are also dangerously flammable — they explode in a fire — like they did back 1991, causing the Oakland, CA hills fire!